Battletoads (1991 video game): Contemporary

-Later years
+Retrospective

 AllGame acclaimed Battletoads as a mixture of a "great sense of humor (especially in the two-player mode) with a surprisingly good storyline and near-perfect gameplay," also praising its "smooth and responsive" controls "fluid" character animation, and the stages being "huge, gorgeously rendered and full of surprises."
-In a negative retrospective review, Spike ranked the game's ending as the sixth biggest letdown in video game history.
+Spike ranked the game's ending as the sixth biggest letdown in video game history.

 In 1997, Nintendo Power ranked the NES version as the 89th best game on any Nintendo platform.
 In 2010, UGO included it on their "Top 25 games that need sequels" also featuring the Arctic Cavern level on the list of "coolest ice levels".
 Topless Robot ranked Battletoads as the number one "least terrible Teenage Mutant Ninja Turtles rip-off" in 2008, also naming it as one of ten best beat-'em-ups of all time in 2010 and as one of ten video games that should have gotten toys in 2011.
 In 2012, it was also listed among ten "classic videos games that deserve an HD remake" by Yahoo!
 News.
 GamesRadar ranked it the 18th best NES game ever made, stating that "it was a fun game but its most notable element was its difficulty".
 Jeremy Dunham of IGN listed Battletoads as the 40th best NES game of all time.